Reorganization plan of United States Army: Modular combat brigades

 Modular combat brigades are self-contained combined arms formations.
-They are standardized formations across the active and reserve components, meaning an Armored BCT at Fort Hood is the same as one at Fort Stewart.
+They are standardized formations across the active and reserve components, meaning an Armored BCT at Fort Cavazos is the same as one at Fort Stewart.

 Reconnaissance plays a large role in the new organizational designs.
 The Army felt the acquisition of the target was the weak link in the chain of finding, fixing, closing with, and destroying the enemy.
 The Army felt that it had already sufficient lethal platforms to take out the enemy and thus the number of reconnaissance units in each brigade was increased.
 The brigades sometimes depend on joint fires from the Air Force and Navy to accomplish their mission.
 As a result, the amount of field artillery has been reduced in the brigade design.

 The three types of BCTs are Armored Brigade Combat Teams (ABCTs), Infantry Brigade Combat Teams (IBCTs) (includes Light, Air Assault and Airborne units), and Stryker Brigade Combat Teams (SBCTs).

 Armored Brigade Combat Teams, or ABCTs consist of 4,743 troops.
 This includes the third maneuver battalion as laid out in 2013.
 The changes announced by the U.S. army on 25 June 2013, include adding a third maneuver battalion to the brigade, a second engineer company to a new Brigade Engineer Battalion, a third battery to the FA battalion, and reducing the size of each battery from 8 to 6 guns.
 These changes will also increase the number of troops in the affected battalions and also increase the total troops in the brigade.
 Since the brigade has more organic units, the command structure includes a deputy commander (in addition to the traditional executive officer) and a larger staff capable of working with civil affairs, special operations, psychological operations, air defense, and aviation units.
 An Armored BCT consists of: